autarch/presentations/why-do-programmers-love-rust/index.md

 ```

 Note:
-* Writing macros is a fairly advanced topic I won't get into.
+* Writing macros is a fairly advanced topic I won't get into it.

 ------